-PPD908: SEMINARS/JOURNAL CLUB (1 CH, Second Semester) Course Coordinator: Prof. Aliasgar Shahiwala
+PPD910: SEMINARS/JOURNAL CLUB (1 CH, Third Semester)

+Course Coordinator: Prof. Aliasgar Shahiwala

-Seminars will expose you to systemic review of literature on a selected topic and fosters communication skills, presentation skills and IT skills.
-Through the questions & answers and evaluation session, you will be able to identify the need of your own self development and development of others.
+Seminars/Journal Club exercises expose the student to systemic review of published literature in selected topics related to pharmaceuticals.
+Presentations during the course foster communication skills, presentation skills and IT skills.
+Through the questions & answers and peer evaluation, students would be able to identify the need of their own self development.

-PPD-RP: RESEARCH PROJECT & DISSERTATION (14CH, Second (2CH) Third (6CH) & Fourth (6CH) Semester)
+PPD-RP: RESEARCH PROJECT & DISSERTATION (Third Semester (2CH) & Fourth Semester (8 CH))

-This is one year long laboratory research project conducted by the students under the supervision of DPC faculty.
+This is one year long research project during second year in the field of pharmaceutical product development to be conducted under the supervision of DPC faculty.
 Each student is responsible for developing and performing their own research project.
-Students are encouraged to work with others in the labs, but they must make an active and significant contribution to the project.
 Students develop technical writing and oral presentation skills by writing a final report on their project, and by defending their work in a final presentation before experts.